A Tradition of Montessori Excellence

 In a Montessori education, children learn concepts while working in a carefully prepared environment designed to stimulate each child's interest and understanding.
 Children work independently and in small groups in mixed-age classes that include a range of approximately three years.
 Because a Montessori education instills the value of caring for our earth, the classroom often extends to the outdoors.
 The Montessori approach helps each child develop according to his or her inner clock.
 The educator, or guide, acts as a catalyst in each child's unique journey of development and aids them in their natural process of growth and learning.

 The time-tested principles, methods and materials used in a Montessori education are scientifically supported and researched.
-After more than 100 years, this method continues to work because it draws its tenets from both observable and inherent human developmental principles that Dr. Montessori discerned during her many decades of scientific observation and practice.
+After more than a century, this method continues to work because of its foundation in both observable and inherent human developmental principles that Dr. Montessori explored during her many decades of scientific observation and practice.